Visa Chargeback Changes and VMPI: What merchants need to know

 By Karisse Hendrick /

 For years, card-not-present merchants have felt like the chargeback process is unfair, unclear and untimely.
-Visa has heard these complaints and criticisms loud and clear – and beginning April 15, 2018, they’ve made significant changes.
+Visa has heard these complaints and criticisms loud and clear, and as a result, have made significant changes.

-The new program is called Visa Claims Resolution (VCR for short….not to be confused with the way we children of the 80’s once watched movies).
+The new program is called Visa Claims Resolution (VCR).
 The goals of the new program are to:

 - Reduce the time a transaction is in financial limbo in the chargeback process